Time of My Life (3 Doors Down album)

 Time of My Life is the fifth studio album by American rock band 3 Doors Down.
 It was released on July 19, 2011.
 The album debuted at number three on the Billboard 200 and sold 59,800 copies in its first week of its release.
-The singles from the album included "When You're Young", "Every Time You Go", "What's Left", "Back to Me", and the title track "Time of My Life".
+The singles from the album included "When You're Young", "Every Time You Go", "What's Left", "Back to Me", and the title track.
 It is the last album to feature Matt Roberts before his departure from the band in 2012 and his death in 2016, as well as the last for Todd Harrell before he was arrested for vehicular homicide and fired from the band in 2013.
 The official cover artwork was revealed on June 25, 2011.
 The album's track listing was revealed on July 12, 2011.

 Recording and release

 Brad Arnold told Alternative Addiction that "he and his band mates were likely to collaborate on a new project in the near future."
 He then stated that the band was collaborating back and forth online.
 Brad says, "We've all been writing and sharing files electronically, and so when we get together I think we're going to be ready to record right away, and evolve these songs into an album."

 On July 22, 2010, 3 Doors Down stated during a concert in London, Ontario, Canada that they were due to start recording their new record the very next week.
 They then performed a new song, confirming it was going to be on the next record, entitled "On the Run."

 In October 2010, 3 Doors Down finished the recording process of the new album in Los Angeles, CA, with Grammy nominated Howard Benson taking the role as producer.
 On October 27, 2010, they performed at the T.J.
 Martell Foundation for Leukemia, Cancer and AIDS Research event held in New York City.
 In an interview at the event, lead singer Brad Arnold revealed the album title as Time of My Life.
 In addition, it was confirmed the band were looking to release the upcoming album in February 2011.

 Arnold confirmed with Artisan News that the group had finished up recording, and that he "cannot wait for people to hear this record."
 Arnold also said that the band was hoping to release "Time of My Life" in early 2011.
 On March 31, 2011, 3 Doors Down announced that Time of My Life was set to be released on July 19, 2011.
 Brad Arnold spoke very positively of the album's heavier sound: "This record shows some growth on our part.
 We've had success in the past and we're very thankful for that, but there's always room to... take it up to another level.
 And I feel like we did that.
 There's a lot of songs that people can immediately identify with.
 We just really wanted to do our best on this record, and looking back on the whole experience, I can really say that we did."